setvisible/nastran-find/README.md

 # nastran-find

-A solution for browsing nastran input deck files for Windows, Mac and Unix.
-Based on NCurses library.
+A solution for browsing nastran input deck files for Windows, MacOS and Unix.
+Based on Curses library.